 Sodium Hypochlorite (a.k.a bleach): Found in countless cleaning products, disinfectants and bleaching agents, bleach is extremely corrosive and can result in irritation or burns to your skin, eyes and lungs.
 You should never mix it with ammonia, vinegar or other cleaners—it will create an extremely toxic gas that can result in severe damage to your lungs, eyes and mucus membranes.

-Butyl Cellosolve: This chemical is found multiple brand name household items: Tile Guard Grout Pen, Stainless Steel Magic Cleaner, Windex and Sparkle glass cleaners, Formula 409 All-Purpose Cleaner, Orange Glo Spot Remover—to name a few.
+Butyl Cellosolve: This chemical is found in multiple brand name household cleaning items, usually all-purpose and window cleaners.
 Studies have linked it to reproductive issues and birth defects, as well as liver and kidney damage.

 Nitrobenzene: This is one of those bottles that should have a skull and crossbones slapped on it.
 This ingredient is found in furniture and floor polishes and can lead to death if ingested.
 Not to mention, inhaling this chemical while cleaning can lead to shallow breathing and research has shown it to cause cancer in animals after long-term exposure.

 Pretty scary stuff, right?
 We agree.
-Start to cycle out your current cleaning products and bring in all-natural products that will keep you, your pets and your family safe with these simple recipes and tips below:
+Start to cycle out your current cleaning products and bring in all-natural products that will keep you, your pets and your family safe.